 Service Details Executive Leadership CEO salary (excluding the element where the CEO is a substantive Principal of an academy); and CEO PM.
-Educational Expertise Operational Group work directed by the CEO.
-Where existing Trust employees (other than the CEO) are deployed for specific time-limited tasks, the individual academy will bill the Trust and the funds will be sourced from the Educational Expertise cost centre in EPATCF.
-The amount that is billed will be calculated according to the hourly rate 4 of the employee (capped at the top of the relevant scale in the Trust's Pay Policy).
+Operational Group work, directed by the CEO.
+Where existing Trust employees (other than the CEO) are deployed for specific Educational Expertise time-limited tasks, the constituent academy will bill the Trust and the funds will be sourced from the Educational Expertise cost Educational Expertise centre in EPATCF.
+The amount that is billed will be calculated according to the hourly rate 2 of the employee (capped at the top of the relevant scale in the Trust's Pay Policy).
 Governance Company Secretary's salary; and Trustee expenses.
-Finance Centralised finance operations; external audits (RO and annual); ECC payroll; Apprenticeship Levy (offset by Small Business Allowance); and FMS Multiview.
-Operations Centralised corporate/business operations; EFA RPA insurance; SIMS licenses (not support costs) and web domain for the Trust.
-Human Resources ECC HR; Legal; Health and Safety; and JCC sundries.
+Finance Centralised finance operations; external audits, internal audits; Dataplan payroll; Apprenticeship Levy (offset by Small Business rillatice Allowance); Sage Accounting Software and Orovia Budget Planning Software Operations Centralised corporate/business operations; EFA RPA insurance; SIMS licenses (not support costs) and web domain for the Trust.
+Human Resources HR; Legal; Health and Safety; JCC sundries; and Employee Assistance Programme (EAP).